Ed Tomlin

-Edward Tomlin (June 7, 1947 – January 16, 2012) was an American former professional Canadian football running back.
+Edward Tomlin (June 7, 1947 – January 16, 2012) was an American former professional football running back.
 He played college football at Hampton.
 He was selected by the Baltimore Colts in the 10th round (270th overall) of the 1968 NFL/AFL draft.
 He was also a member of the Montreal Alouettes.

 He was also a longtime civil rights activist and former president of the Marion County, Florida NAACP.

 Early life

 Tomlin was born June 7, 1947, in Ocala, Florida.
 He played football at Howard High School and became a civil rights activist at the age of 13 and protested segregation in Ocala as a member of the NAACP Youth Council in the 1960s.
 He then attended Hampton Institute where he majored in chemistry.
 He later developed a chemical formula used to paint bicycle frames so they would reflect light at night.

 In 2024, Tomlin was inducted into the Hampton University Hall of Fame.